Bristol Farms: Early history

+Albertsons era

-In 2004, Bristol Farms was purchased by Albertsons, Inc.
+In September 2004, Bristol Farms was purchased by Albertsons, Inc.

 In October 2005, Bristol Farms purchased Santa Barbara-based Lazy Acres.
 Independently owned, the Lazy Acres store was sold to Bristol Farms allegedly as a defensive move against Whole Foods' pending arrival in Santa Barbara.
 This was Bristol Farms' first location in Santa Barbara.
 The 28000 sqft Lazy Acres store itself continues to operate under its original format.
 The Bristol Farms name does not appear on Lazy Acres signage or advertisements.
 The Long Beach Bristol Farms was converted into a second Lazy Acres in November 2012.

 In 2006, Bristol Farms opened its doors at the newly expanded Westfield San Francisco Centre in downtown San Francisco.
 The San Francisco site covered over half of the concourse in the mall's lower level.
 This location closed on January 27, 2017, leaving Bristol Farms without a location in Northern California.

-Four former Albertsons locations have been converted into Bristol Farms: one in San Diego's La Jolla neighborhood, the second in Palm Desert (which originally opened as Lucky), a third location in Los Angeles' Westchester neighborhood (which had also been a Lucky), and a fourth in Santa Monica.
-In 2020, Bristol Farms replaced a Vons in La Cumbre Plaza in Santa Barbara and opened its first store in the area.
+Four former Albertsons locations have been converted into Bristol Farms: one in San Diego's La Jolla neighborhood (originally a Big Bear market), the second in Palm Desert (originally a Lucky), a third location in Los Angeles' Westchester neighborhood (which had also been a Lucky), and a fourth in Santa Monica.